All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is tirzepatide stronger than semaglutide?

 Clinical trials suggest tirzepatide produces greater average weight loss than semaglutide, likely due to its dual GIP/GLP-1 mechanism.
-However, individual responses vary, and the "best" medication depends on your specific health profile and tolerance.
+But individual responses vary, and the "best" medication depends on your specific health profile and tolerance.

 Will sermorelin make me gain weight?